hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `smb_access_based_enumeration_enabled` - (Optional) Limits enumeration of files and folders (that is, listing the contents) in SMB only to users with allowed access on the share.
 For instance, if a user doesn't have access to read a file or folder in a share with access-based enumeration enabled, then the file or folder doesn't show up in directory listings.
 Defaults to `false`.
 For more information, please refer to [Understand NAS share permissions in Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/network-attached-storage-permissions#:~:text=security%20for%20administrators.-,Access%2Dbased%20enumeration,in%20an%20Azure%20NetApp%20Files%20SMB%20volume.%20Only%20contosoadmin%20has%20access.,-In%20the%20below)

+* `is_large_volume` - (Optional) A boolean specifying if the volume is a large volume, which is a volume greater than 100 TiB but less than 500 TiB.
+For more information, please refer to [Requirements and considerations for large volumes](https://learn.microsoft.com/en-us/azure/azure-netapp-files/large-volumes-requirements-considerations)

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 -> **Note:** It is highly recommended to use the **lifecycle** property as noted in the example since it will prevent an accidental deletion of the volume if the `protocols` argument changes to a different protocol type.